dereuromark/cakephp-ide-helper/docs/Annotations.md

  * @property \App\Model\Table\CarsTable $Cars
  */
 ```

-They also should annotate any Tasks they use.

 ## View
 The AppView class should annotate the helpers of the plugins and the app.